JoeyDelp/josim-tools/docs/configuration_file.md

 ## Yield

 Yield analysis calculates the percentage yield of a circuit.
 This in essence does multiple margin analysis with a certain degree of confidence dependent on the number of samples and reports the successful runs as a percentage.
 This type of analysis requires [verify](#verify-table), [yield](#yield-table) and [parameters](#parameters-table) tables for successful operation.
+The **parameters** in this case require a **variance** value to allow uncertainty in the yield process.

 Example: